npucino/sandpyper/paper/paper.md

 ![**Example of the volumetric change computation pipeline.** (A) A sample virtual transects network.
 (B) Sand and no-sand classified points, facilitated with iterative Silhouette and KMeans analysis.
 (C) Alongshore transect-scale altimetric (top) and volumetric (bottom) change.
 (D) Site-level Mean Elevation Change (MEC) timeseries.\label{fig:ground}](joss_fig1.png)

+## Figure 1
+**Example of the volumetric change computation pipeline.** (A) A sample virtual transects network.
+(B) Sand and no-sand classified points, facilitated with iterative Silhouette and KMeans analysis.
+(C) Alongshore transect-scale altimetric (top) and volumetric (bottom) change.
+(D) Site-level Mean Elevation Change (MEC) timeseries.

+## Figure 2
 ![**Example of derivation of e-BCD indices.** (A) statistical significant clusters of elevation changes (hot-coldspots) timeseries.
 (B) First-order transition probabilities matrices.
 (C) e-BCDs plot derived.\label{fig:dists}](joss_fig2.png)
+**Example of derivation of e-BCD indices.** (A) statistical significant clusters of elevation changes (hot-coldspots) timeseries.
+(B) First-order transition probabilities matrices.
+(C) e-BCDs plot derived.

 # Acknowledgements

 Funding provided by Deakin University and the Victorian Department of Environment, Land, Water and Planning.
+Some functions in space module have been inspired and adapted from the [Digital Earth Australia github repository](https://github.com/GeoscienceAustralia/dea-notebooks)(credits in the docstrings).

 # References